Utkarsha114/dark-mode/README.md

 # dark-mode
-React application for changing dark mode and light mode of the web page
+React application for changing dark mode and light mode of the web page.